bcairns/svelte-matrix/README.md

 An early experiment employed CSS transitions for colour/opacity fading, but the sheer number of elements made this very non-performant.

-The current approach updates colours directly every "tick" (100ms) which is very fast.
+The current approach updates colours (as needed) directly every "tick" (100ms) which is very fast.
+No DOM elements are created or destroyed after init.

 The essential algorithm is leading and trailing "cursors", and a loop to update character states in between.
 (See components/Column.svelte)